12 Ways That An Online Summer School Can Benefit Your Child During Lockdown

 While children have done a remarkable job just surviving through the recent series of lockdowns, it is inevitable that there will be some gaps in their learning as a result of the disruption to schools and the necessity for parents to take on homeschooling roles.
 This is especially worrying for children who are currently working towards important university entrance exams like the SAT, ACT, A-Levels, TOEFL, or IELTS.
 An online summer school however can help fill-in these missing pieces and even give your child a head start on the school year to come and beyond.

-7. Boosts their chances of getting into a top university
+7. Boosts chances of getting into a top university

 At a high-quality online summer school your child will have the opportunity to be taught by leading university academics, and to receive a letter of recommendation directly from their instructor.
 In addition, your child can get the inside scoop directly from their instructor on how they can tailor their university applications and make the best possible impression.
 This kind of exposure and expert endorsement will set them apart from other applicants, and can tip the balance in favor of their application.

-8. Gives them a head start on deciding their college major
+8. Get a head start on deciding their college major

 College is becoming ever more expensive and also represents a significant investment of time.
 Therefore, it is more important than ever that your child enters university with a strong sense of purpose and direction.
 To realize after a few semesters or even graduation that your future career path really lies in a different discipline is a regrettable, if avoidable mistake.
 High school has historically done a poor job of sufficiently exposing students to career-relevant disciplines, and it is all too common for students to enter college without clear goals.
 The result is that students who would be otherwise inclined to engage with the more challenging (and remunerative) STEM and business related disciplines may opt for a degree of lesser value simply by default.
 The solution is to expose your child early on to these in-demand disciplines, clue them in to their relative merits, and inspire them with great mentors who know how to make the subject matter exciting and accessible.
 With an online summer school this is possible from anywhere.